Disclosure

 The refund policy is among the most restrictive in the category.
 Full refunds are only approved within seven days of purchase and only if zero credits have been used.
 Since most users will generate videos immediately to test the platform, this effectively means no refunds in practice.
 Mobile app subscribers must navigate Apple or Google’s separate refund processes.
 Partial or pro-rata refunds for unused subscription time are not offered.

-Comparing Invideo AI to the Competition
+Comparing Invideo to the Competition

 Runway Gen-4 produces meaningfully better generative video quality - near-cinematic photorealism with character consistency across shots, Motion Brush controls, and fine-grained camera direction.
 At $12 per month for the Standard plan (625 credits) or $28 per month for Pro (2,250 credits), Runway is cheaper at the entry level for pure video generation.
 But Runway offers zero stock footage, zero templates, zero voiceover, and a 16-second maximum per clip.
 It is a raw generative engine for filmmakers who will assemble the final product in a separate editor.
 If visual fidelity is your only variable, choose Runway.
 If you need publish-ready videos from a single tool, choose Invideo.